chrjoh/cert-helper/README.md

 A lightweight wrapper around the OpenSSL crate for working with X.509 certificates and private keys.

+The package has not been reviewed for any security issues and is intended for testing purposes only.

 This library provides a set of utility functions to simplify common tasks such as:

 - Creating self-signed or CA-signed certificates